The spectrum of sugar: a discussion of fueling for rides, training, and racing performance.

 These are all examples of foods that would have more diesel characteristics than rocket fuel characteristics, and these types of fuels would be better for rides on the R side of our intensity spectrum, and towards the bottom [longer duration].
 For shorter rides that are light intensity [upper R quadrant] we don’t normally need fueling [this is context dependent, sometimes a rider can be training very hard and need a bit of food even for a recovery ride].

 A note on bananas: these are considered by some to be “nature’s energy bar” and Rigo rode to a podium at the Tour eating about a dozen bananas a day.
-That said, this quantity of fruit sugar may not work some athletes.
+That said, this quantity of fruit sugar or fiber may not work some athletes.
 However, bananas might work better than many other fruits.

 You can also select foods that are what we might call “middle of the road” foods that split the difference.
 These might include: